PanShi2016/LOSP_Plus/README.md

-# LOSP
-These codes are for our paper "Detecting Overlapping Communities from Local Spectral Subspaces"
 # LOSP_Plus
-LOSP Plus are variants and simplification of LOSP, and the codes are for our paper "Krylov Subspace Approximation for Local Community Detection in Large Networks"
+These codes are for our paper "Krylov Subspace Approximation for Local Community Detection in Large Networks"
 ## Requirements
 Before compiling codes, the following software should be installed in your system.
 - Matlab